 “Attack!”
 Vivenna cried.
 “You’re my bodyguards, you’re. . . .”
 She trailed off, noticing as the two men began to chuckle.

-Oh, colors, not again, she thought.
+Oh, Colors, not again, she thought.
 “What?” she said.
 “Some kind of joke?
 Did you paint that man grey?
 What’s going on?”

 “Move it, you rock on legs,” a voice said from behind the Lifeless.
 The creature stumbled forward, obviously shoved from behind.
-Then, it walked into the room, carrying a couple of canvas bags in its hands.
+It walked into the room, carrying a couple of canvas bags over its shoulders.
 As it entered, it revealed a shorter woman standing behind.
 Thick through the thighs and through the bust, but small of waist, she had light brown hair that came down to her shoulders.
 She stood with hands on hips, looking somewhat upset.

 “Denth,” she snapped, “he’s here.
 In the city.”